Elevate Recovery

 Ativan Metabolism and Half-Life

-For Ativan, the half-life is about 12 hours, so it can take up to 60 hours for Ativan to leave your system.
+For Ativan, it takes between four and five half-lives for the substance to leave the body completely.
+Ativan’s half-life is about 12 hours, so it can take up to 60 hours for Ativan to leave your system, which is an intermediate length of time compared to other benzodiazepines.
 However, as Ativan is metabolized, it is broken down into metabolites that can remain in the body longer and be detected by a drug test.

-Ativan is primarily metabolized in the liver where it is broken down into a metabolite called lorazepam glucuronide which has an even longer half-life of 18 hours.
+Ativan is primarily metabolized in the liver, where it is broken down into a metabolite called lorazepam glucuronide, which has an even longer half-life of 18 hours.
 As a result, lorazepam glucuronide can stay in your system for up to 90 hours.

 Ativan and its metabolites are eliminated from the body through urine and feces.